rhythmagency/rhythm.core/README.md

 Refer to the [generated documentation](docs/generated.md) for more details.

-To create a new release to NuGet, see the [nuget documentation](docs/nuget.md).
+To create a new release to NuGet, see the [NuGet documentation](docs/nuget.md).